 Prologis distribution centers showcase a wide range of industry-leading sustainable innovations.
 We expect an increasing percentage of our portfolio will include these features.

-Lower-carbon Construction Materials Including mass timber in place of steel, reduce embodied emissions.
+Lower-carbon Construction Materials Including mass timber in place waste from our Dutra RJ of steel, reduce embodied emissions.

 Support for Biodiversity We funded a 193-acre nature reserve at our RFI DIRFT facility in the UK.